Legends League Cricket's second edition to kick-off with special match at Eden Gardens | Sports-Games

 - India

-The iconic Eden Gardens in Kolkata will be hosting the first game of the second edition of the Legends League Cricket (LLC) on September 15, the organizers said on Friday.
+The iconic Eden Gardens in Kolkata will be hosting the first game of the second edition of the Legends League Cricket (LLC) on September 16, the organisers said on Friday.

 The match between the India Maharajas vs World Giants will be dedicated to the 75th year celebration of Indian Independence.

-The second edition of the LLC will commence a day after the special match, i.e. on September 16, which will see four teams taking part in a franchise-based format.
+The second edition of the LLC will commence a day after the special match, i.e. from September 17 till October 8, which will feature four teams taking part in a franchise-based format.

 Overall, 15 matches will be played this season over a period of 22 days.